SachinHatikankar100/NextJsBlog/posts/uipath-release-2023.4.md

   - This feature is only available for cross platform projects
   - Note: Select the "Cross-platform" option when creating a new project in the Compatibility field

-2. Show Properties Panel
+2. **Show Properties Panel :**

 - It is now available for all the majorly used activities

-3. Data Manager Sorting Support
+3. **Data Manager Sorting Support :**

 - Data manager is a single place to manage all your resources namely Variable, Arguments, Connection etc

-- To restore the sorting to an alphabetic order you can simply click on the sort button in the Data Manager (the alphabetuc order applies to all resources in the Data Manager.)
+- To restore the sorting to an alphabetic order you can simply click on the sort button in the Data Manager (the alphabetic order applies to all resources in the Data Manager.)

-4. Individual Refresh
+4. **Individual Refresh :**

 - Using the refresh button in the Data manager now allows each category to be refreshed individually instead of blocking the interface.